 Site Testing (Evaluation Phase): The 2013-14 field efforts will focus heavily on site systematic testing, with the goal of developing Determinations of Eligibility to the National Register of Historic Places for each site within direct and indirect impact areas.
 This will include the Watana impoundment zone, the proposed Gold Creek, Chulitna, and Denali Corridors, and within proposed ancillary facilities (e.g., construction camps, laydown areas, transportation and communications sites, and material sites).

-Mitigation: Once Determinations of Eligibility and Determinations of Effects have been completed, mitigation would take place.
-This would likely occur following the 2014 field season, after agreement documents (e.g., Programmatic Agreement) are in place, and quite likely during the construction phase of project development.
-The results of stakeholder consultation and agency involvement would be important components of any mitigation plans.
-Depending on individual site characteristics and the nature of Project impacts, mitigation would generally consist of avoidance, data recovery (excavation), preservation in place, public education, and/or additional documentation.

 Mapping-Related Activities